royborgen/linux_upgrade_script/README.md

 1. **APT updates**: Runs sudo and updates and upgrades packages managed by APT if it is installed.
 Prompts for confirmation unless `-y` option is provided.
 User will be prompted for sudo password.
 2. **pacman updates**: Runs sudo, syncronizes and updates all packages managed by pacman if installed.
 Prompts for confirmations unless `-y` or `--yes` is provided.
 2. **yay updates**: Synchronizes and updates all packages managed by pacman if installed.
 Prompts for confirmations unless `-y` or `--yes` is provided.
-5. **Snap updates**: Runs sudo and checks for Snap updates and prompts for confirmation unless `-y` option is provided.
+5. **Snap updates**: Runs sudo and checks for Snap updates and prompts for confirmation unless `-y` or `--yes` option is provided.
 6. **Flatpak updates**: Checks for updates to Platpak packages if installed.
-Prompts user for confirmation unless `-y` option is provided.
+Prompts user for confirmation unless `-y` or `--yes` option is provided.
 7. **Reboot Notification**: Notifies if a system restart is required after updates.

 ## Usage